Nish0483/HH/README.md

 * DNSSEC (Domain Name System Security Extensions):

 DNSSEC is a set of extensions to DNS that adds an additional layer of security to the domain name system.
-In the context of ENS, a DNSSEC oracle contract may be used to verify DNSSEC proofs provided during the domain claiming process.
+In the context of ENS, a 'DNSSEC oracle contract' may be used to verify DNSSEC proofs provided during the domain claiming process.
 DNSSEC ensures the integrity and authenticity of DNS data associated with a domain.

 - More deails of contracts deployment order , and calling of their specific functions are explained in  [deploy.js](https://github.com/Nish0483/custom-ENS-TLD/blob/main/scripts/deploy.js)